sudofx/wake-scaffold/memory/core_memories/index.md

   boundaries rather than smoothing over failures.
 - New capabilities should be demonstrated through artifacts, tests, observations, or other verifiable evidence.
+- Successful implementation should not be confused with successful integration or longitudinal learning.

 ## Known unknowns

-- Whether the validator should derive required paths from `memory/core_manifest.json` or use a fixed set of known scaffold paths.
-- Whether the corrected validator will return `STRUCTURALLY_COMPLETE` when run through the real sandboxed tool-runner context.
-- Whether startup validation can be integrated into the true wake-start path without creating a circular dependency or false-positive check.
+- Whether `startup.py` can be integrated cleanly into the true wake-start path.
+- Whether the integrated startup check will execute automatically on every wake.
+- Whether startup validation will remain reliable across different runner working directories and environments.
 - Whether development metrics can reliably distinguish process success from task success.
-- Whether Bob can carry a capability from one wake into the next and use it correctly.
+- Whether Bob can carry a demonstrated capability from one wake into the next and use it correctly without re-deriving the implementation.
 - Whether Bob can detect contradictions between its own narrative and persisted execution evidence without external prompting.
 - Whether locally demonstrated capability improvements generalize beyond